grame-cncm/faustdoc/src/tutorials/rnbo.md

 ```
 <!-- /faust-run -->

 can now be controlled with MIDI volume (ctrl 7), ctrl 1 and ctrl 2 for each channel frequency.
-Note that the `midiin/midiout` objects still have to be manually connected to the `rnbo~` object since audio outlets only appear after the JIT compilation step.

 So the following command:
 ```bash